digao-dalpiaz/DzHTMLText/README.md

 `LineCount: Integer` = Returns the total lines of text, according to the bounds of control.
 This property is read-only.

 `Lines: TStrings` = The text you want to show at label control.
 You can use `<BR>` tag to break lines.
-The Windows default Line Break (#13#10) breaks lines either.
+The default Line Break sequence breaks lines either when AutoBreak property is enabled.

-> The component automatically converts #13#10 sequence into a line break.
-Because of this behavior, all typed line breaks will appear as a real line break.
-If you don't want the line break in a specific sequence, you can use the `<NBR>` tag after #13#10 characters.
-This will tell the component to not consider the sequence as a line break (Please check this tag at Example project).

 `LineSpacing: TPixels` = Specify the default line spacing in overall text.
 You can use `<LS>` tag to determine line spacing at specific lines.